 Jelly is a semi-solid jelly-like food made of edible sugar and food thickening agent, supplemented with acidifier, coloring agent and flavoring and so on.
 Jelly products originated from foreign countries, it has elastic and smooth texture, sweet and sour taste, as well as bright and attractive appearance, so it is widely favored by the public.
 Because of the unique development advantage of jelly products in the field of snack food FMCG, the large number of enterprises have been attracted to enter the jelly market.

-In recent years, the development momentum of jelly industry in China is going well, has become an industry with annual sales of more than 10 billion yuan, and the annual growth rate of about 15%.
+In recent years, the development momentum of the jelly industry in China is going well, has become an industry with annual sales of more than 10 billion yuan, and an annual growth rate of about 15%.

 PART 02: Food Thickening Agents